 Microsoft OneDrive, the cloud storage and sharing solution built into Windows 10, has continued to grow.
 Now it’s better integrated into the OS and gains features somewhat regularly.

-One of the newest is its ability to back up folders outside of OneDrive.
+One of the newest is its ability to back up certain folders outside of OneDrive.
 This helps solve one of the biggest pain points with cloud storage—that it only syncs data you place inside its specific folder.

 Here’s how to back up your most important outside folders with OneDrive.